Traveling at the Speed of Plot

 - Notice also that Philip makes it back to the castle in less time than it takes Aurora to get back to the cottage from her errand, unless we are to assume these events are purposely presented out of order.

-- In First Contact the Enterprise E travels from the Romulan Neutral Zone to Earth in the time a single star ship battle is going on, i.e, around 2-3 hours.
+- In Star Trek: First Contact, the Enterprise-E travels from the Romulan Neutral Zone to Earth aid in a battle between Starfleet and a Borg Cube.
 Depending on what part of the Zone they were patrolling, this would require crossing a substantial portion of Federation space in a very short time.

-- Pirates of the Caribbean: The Curse of the Black Pearl: The Black Pearl is the fastest ship in the Caribbean, and the ghost pirates are suffering from a horrible curse.
+- In Pirates of the Caribbean: The Curse of the Black Pearl, the Black Pearl is the fastest ship in the Caribbean, and the ghost pirates are suffering from a horrible curse.
 So after they abduct Elizabeth Swan, mistaking her for the one they need to break the curse, they would presumably head straight back to Isla de Muerta to do just that.
 Meanwhile, Will Turner wakes up the next day and, after an unsuccessful conversation with Norrington, breaks Jack Sparrow out of prison.
 The two steal a ship and sail for Tortuga where they recruit a crew.
 Then they proceed to Isla de Muerta.
-Will and Jacks' path is much longer than the ghost pirates, yet they arrive before the ceremony to lift the curse begins.
+Despite what must have been a considerable detour and at least a few days head-start for a ship which is expressly faster than their own, Will and Jack still arrive at Isla de Muerta within hours of the ghost pirates at most.
 Perhaps the ghost pirates aren't in quite the hurry we would expect.

 - Happens again after Jack and Elizabeth are marooned.
 With Will in custody, the pirates now have the real person they need.
 Yet Jack and Elizabeth spend the night on the island before being rescued by the Royal Navy.
 With Jack's navigation they reach Isla de Muerta, and again it's before the ceremony has started.